I love knowing that my work makes a real difference. That sense of impact making work and care safer for others is what motivates me every day

 Case Study: Mario Preite

-Mario Preite is the Health & Safety Manager for Community Dental Services CIC.
+Mario Preite is the Health & Safety Officer for South Derbyshire District Council.
 In this interview, Mario shares insights from his career, including the challenges and opportunities that being neurodiverse has created so far in his health and safety journey.

 At university you studied facilities planning and management.
 When and how did the transition into health and safety happen?